 Second, generative models aim to minimize differential entropy of the data ensemble under the model, i.e., explaining fluctuations in the data.
-This often means minimizing the variance of a "slack" term like (13), which in turn maximizes λ .
-Transform coding methods, on the other hand, are optimized to achieve the best trade-off between having the model explain the data (which increases rate and decreases distortion), and having the slack term explain the data (which decreases rate and increases distortion).
+This often means minimizing the variance of a "slack" term like (7), which in turn maximizes $\lambda$ .
+Lossy compression methods, on the other hand, are optimized to achieve the best trade-off between having the model explain the data (which increases rate and decreases distortion), and having the slack term explain the data (which decreases rate and increases distortion).
 The overall performance of a compression model is determined by the shape of the convex hull of attainable model distortions and rates, over all possible values of the model parameters.
-Finding this convex hull is equivalent to optimizing the model for particular values of λ (see figure 2).
-In contrast, generative models operate in a regime where λ is inferred and ideally approaches infinity for noiseless data, which corresponds to the regime of lossless compression.
+Finding this convex hull is equivalent to optimizing the model for particular values of $\lambda$ (see figure 2).
+In contrast, generative models operate in a regime where $\lambda$ is inferred and ideally approaches infinity for noiseless data.
+This is the regime of lossless compression.
 Even so, lossless compression methods still need to operate in a discretized space, typically directly on quantized luminance values.
 For generative models, the discretization of luminance values is usually considered a nuisance (Theis, van den Oord, and Bethge, 2015), although there are examples of generative models that operate on quantized pixel values (van den Oord, Kalchbrenner, and Kavukcuoglu, 2016).

-Finally, although correspondence between the typical slack term (13) of a generative model (figure 3, left panel) and the distortion metric in rate-distortion optimization holds for simple metrics (e.g., Euclidean distance), a more general perceptual measure would be considered a peculiar choice from a generative modeling perspective, if it corresponds to a density at all.
+Finally, correspondence between the typical slack term (7) of a generative model (figure 3, left panel) and the distortion metric in rate-distortion optimization holds for simple metrics, such as the Euclidean distance.
+A more general perceptual measure would be considered a peculiar choice from a generative modeling perspective, if it corresponds to a density at all.